phunanon/Insitux/README.md

 (sect [0 1 2 3])       → [1 2 3]
 etc

-;Filter a vector or string by a function, optionally passing extra arguments (filter odd?
+;Filter a vector or string by a function, optionally passing extra arguments.
+Returns the type of the first argument provided.
+(filter odd?
 [0 1 2 3])    → [1 3]
 (filter ["e" "l"] "Hello") → ["e" "l" "l"]
 (filter = [1 1 2 2 3 3] 3) → [3 3]